-Title of Each Class Number of Shares of Common Stock Outstanding and Amount of Debt Outstanding Common Shares 3,125,001,300 13.
-Are any or all of re egistrant's securities listed on a Stock Exchange?
-Yes 10 If yes, state the na me of such stock exchange and the classes of securities listed therein: Philippine Stock c Exchange, Inc. (Common Shares)
+Title of Each Clas Number of Shares of Common Stock Outstanding and Amount of Debt Outstanding

+Common Shares 3,125,001,300

+of registrant's securities listed on a Stock Exchange?

+Yes ○ No No

+e name of such stock exchange and the classes of securities listed therein:

+Philippine St tock Exchange, Inc. (Common Shares)

-The Exchange does not warrant and holds no responsibility for the veracity of the facts and representations contained in all corporate disclosures, including financial reports.
-All data contained herein are prepared and submitted by the disclosing party to the Exchange, and are disseminated solely for purposes of information.
-Any questions on the data contained herein should be addressed directly to the Corporate Information Officer of the disclosing party.
+The Exchange does not w varrant and holds no responsibility for the veracity of the facts and representations contained in all corporate

+disclosures, including fina and are disseminated sole ncial reports.
+All data contained herein are prepared and submitted by the disclosing party to the Exchange, ely for purposes of information.
+Any questions on the data contained herein should be addressed directly to Officer of the disclosing party.

 Upson International Corp.

 UPSON

-PSE Disclosure Form 17-5 - Information Statement for Annual or Special Stockholders' Meeting References: SRC Rule 20 and Section 17.10 of the Revised Disclosure Rules
+Ρ SE Disclosure Form 17-5 - Information Statement for Annual or Special Stockholders' Meeting References: SRC Rule 20 and Section 17.10 of the Revised Disclosure Rules

-Date of Stockholders' Meeting May 27, 2024
+Date of Stockholders' May 27, 2024

+Meeting May 27, 2024

 Type (Annual or Special) Annual

 Time 3:00 P.M.

 Venue To be conducted virtually via Zoom, and will be presided at UPSON's Principal Office at Unit 2308, 23/F Capital House Tower 1, 9th Avenue corner 34th Street, Bonifacio Global City, Taguig City

 Record Date May 7, 2024

-Inclusive Dates of Closing of Stock Transfer Books
+Inclusive Dates of Closir ng of Stock Transfer Books

-Start Date N/A End date N/A
+Start Date N/A

+End date N/A

-Other Relevant Information -
+Other Relevant Information tion

+the Management's Disc disclosure is due to the inclusion of additional disclosures for comparative period 2022 v 2021 in cussion and Analysis portion of the Management Report pursuant to the Securities and Exchange ndum Circular No. 13, series of 2023.
+For further information, please refer to the attached Statement.

 Filed on behalf by:

-Name Arlene Louisa Sy
+Name Darwin Mendoza Darwin Mendoza

-Designation Chief Executive Officer
+l Designation Compliance Officer

--